MercuryWorkshop/anuraOS/documentation/appdevt.md

 let value = await proxy.key;
 ```

-## File Handlers
+### File Handlers

 Libraries can also be setup to handle files.
 A file handler library at the least requires a `openFile` function inside of the file handler, but can be extended.
-An example is shown below for a simple text editor.
+An example is shown below for a simple text editor that is integrated by default in anura.

 ```js
 export function openFile(path) {